cs-risker/Striver-Diary/Work-Record/diWuXiao_2025.md

 # April 28

+## System Optimization

 In order to improve the system response speed as well as reduce the CPU burden, two refresh schemes for OLED were tested and compared respectively.
 The final choice is to use task notification management, which effectively reduces the refresh frequency and avoids unnecessary resource waste.
 It is planned to further use this scheme to manage the operation of sending and executing UHF RFID commands.

 # April 29

+## System Optimization & Motor Exploration

 I used the difference in rotation pulses between the two wheels to perform a PID operation to compensate for the heading angle.
 Several attempts were made to no avail, so it was abandoned.

 > dwx:
 >
 > 吭哧吭哧6小时，其结果啥也不是😤

+# April 30

+## PCB Print & Structure Modification

+Draw a PCB schematic diagram, do the overall system planning, and strive to complete the PCB board drawing and board tomorrow.
+Modify the shape of the car, test the bus steering machine, and continue tomorrow.